Posted on Leave a comment

 Frequently Asked Questions

-K2O is better for clean, everyday hydration, while Pedialyte is better for dehydration recovery and medical-style electrolyte support.
+K2O is better if you want clean daily hydration and a routine-friendly wellness drink.
+Pedialyte is better if you want dehydration recovery or medical-style electrolyte support.

-The main difference is that K2O is better positioned for daily hydration, while Pedialyte is more recovery-focused for dehydration and illness.
+The key difference is that K2O is built more for everyday hydration, while Pedialyte is built more for recovery hydration after illness, dehydration, or fluid loss.

-Pedialyte is usually the stronger choice when you’re sick and need more recovery-oriented electrolyte support.
+Pedialyte is usually the stronger choice when sick because it is designed for dehydration and electrolyte recovery.